Tools4everBV/HelloID-Conn-Prov-Target-EntraID/README.md

   - [ ] Client Secret.

 ## Remarks
-- The dynamic permissions script for Teams is almost the same as the one for Groups.
-The only difference is an additional filter for Teams-enabled groups.
-This is due to the fact that a Team is always a M365 group and we can manage the members of that group instead of in Teams itself.
+- The script for dynamically managing permissions in Teams closely resembles that for Groups, with the only distinction being an added filter for Teams-enabled groups.
+This is because a Team is inherently an M365 group, allowing us to manage its members within the group context rather than within Teams itself.
-- Currently only Microsoft 365 and Security groups are supported by the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?view=graph-rest-1.0).
-This means we cannot manage Mail-enabled security groups and Distribution groups, These can only be managed using the [Exchange Online connector](https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-ExchangeOnline).
+- Currently, the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/resources/groups-overview?view=graph-rest-1.0) exclusively supports Microsoft 365 and Security groups.
+Consequently, Mail-enabled security groups and Distribution groups cannot be managed via this API.
+To manage these types of groups, utilize the [Exchange Online connector](https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-ExchangeOnline).
+- This connector provides the functionality to create Guest accounts through invitation, allowing users to log in using their invited email addresses.
+This feature can be enabled or disabled using the "Invite as Guest" option.
+If direct creation of Microsoft Entra ID Guest accounts (with login names under the tenant domain) is preferred, ensure that the "Invite as Guest" option is not enabled.
+By specifying the userType as 'Guest' in the mapping, Guest accounts with login names under the tenant domain can be effortlessly created.

 ## Introduction
 _HelloID-Conn-Prov-Target-Microsoft-Entra-ID_ is a _target_ connector. _Microsoft_ provides a set of REST API's that allow you to programmatically interact with its data.
 The Microsoft Entra ID connector uses the API endpoints listed in the table below.